JimLucas95338/Portfolio/README.md

-# James Lucas – Senior AI Product Manager (Healthcare & Lifesciences)
+# James Lucas – Senior AI Product Manager (Healthcare & Life Sciences)

 ## Professional Summary
 Experienced Senior Product Manager specializing in AI-driven solutions for healthcare and life sciences.
 Proven track record of leading cross-functional teams, driving digital transformation, and delivering impactful products at the intersection of technology, data, and patient outcomes.
-Passionate about leveraging artificial intelligence and data science to improve healthcare delivery, patient engagement, and operational efficiency.
+Expert in machine learning, healthcare interoperability, and ethical AI implementation with a focus on improving patient care and operational efficiency.

 ## Contact Information
 - **Name:** James (Jim) Lucas